 5 – You don’t mind taking the time to edit ChatGPT-generated text.

-Then, you’ll need to spend more time fine-tuning the results to fit your target pursuits – ensuring your final resume is powerful enough to support your ascent to the top.
+It’s important to ensure your resume is powerful enough to support your ascent to the top.

 Recruiter-Endorsed, Premium Executive Resume & LinkedIn Writing Services